MGFA Research Grants and Funding Areas

 Funding areas include:

-• High-Impact Pilot Projects: Pilot studies leading to new federal, pharmaceutical or private foundation supported investigations
+- High-Impact Pilot Projects: Pilot studies leading to new federal, pharmaceutical or private foundation supported investigations

-• Transformative Research: Focused, innovative investigations that are highly likely to produce fundamental alterations in understanding myasthenia gravis
+- Transformative Research: Focused, innovative investigations that are highly likely to produce fundamental alterations in understanding myasthenia gravis

-• Targeted Research and Special Projects: Further greater understanding of MG and its impact on quality of life
+- Targeted Research and Special Projects: Further greater understanding of MG and its impact on quality of life

-• Awards to Engage and Support Young Investigators and Clinicians: Recognize the importance of good clinical research and encourage young investigators’ involvement in clinical studies
+- Awards to Engage and Support Young Investigators and Clinicians: Recognize the importance of good clinical research and encourage young investigators’ involvement in clinical studies

 This award supports research that will demonstrate proof-of-concept to support the feasibility of a paradigm shift, test a new research hypothesis, or otherwise advance the development of safe and effective treatments for myasthenia gravis.
 Proposals must include clear plans of investigation, well-defined deliverables, and metrics for determining the quality of those deliverables.
-Proposals should be within the scope of the MGFA’s research agenda.

-Though this research agenda intends to guide researchers towards topics that are viewed as critical to the advancement of MG research and treatment, the MGFA will accept proposals outside of these priority areas if the applicant demonstrates that work stemming from his or her proposal has the potential to impact the understanding or treatment of MG.
+Though this research agenda intends to guide researchers towards topics that are viewed as critical to the advancement of MG research and treatment, MGFA will accept proposals outside of these priority areas if the applicant demonstrates that work stemming from his or her proposal has the potential to impact the understanding or treatment of MG.

 HOW TO APPLY

-Applicants are asked to submit a letter of intent (LOI) by June 13, 2025, using the forms provided in MGFA’s grant portal, ProposalCentral.
-This form will be found by searching for Myasthenia Gravis Foundation of American under “Grant Opportunities.”
+Applicants are asked to submit a letter of intent (LOI) by April 3, 2026 using the forms provided in MGFA’s grant portal, ProposalCentral.
+This form will be found by searching for Myasthenia Gravis Foundation of America under “Grant Opportunities.”
 (Note: You must create an account and log in to access and submit all forms.)
+There, you will find additional documents and details regarding the application process.

 ELIGIBILITY